-Flying Saucer UFO Revealed In Melting Antarctica Ice, According To UFO Hunters [Video]
+Flying Saucer UFO Revealed In Melting Antarctica Ice, According To Alien Hunters [Video]

 “Google ruler says the UFO has a diameter of 40 meters,” he continued.
 “When a craft lands for an extended amount of time, it means there is an alien base nearby.
 Probably on the floor of the ocean, or maybe in the shallows of the area.”

-According to UFO enthusiasts, the discovery of a large UFO parked just below melting ice on Google Maps demonstrates the cause of the interest that the major powers have shown in the polar regions recently.
-Recent visits to Antarctica by prominent individuals, such as the outgoing U.S. Secretary of State John Kerry and former NASA astronaut Buzz Aldrin, was due to expectations that melting ice will reveal a stunning wealth of ancient artifacts that have remained hidden under thick ice sheets for thousands of years.
+According to UFO enthusiasts, the discovery of a large UFO parked just below the melting ice on Google Maps demonstrates the cause of the interest that the major powers have shown in the polar regions recently.
+Recent visits to Antarctica by prominent individuals, such as the outgoing U.S. Secretary of State John Kerry and former NASA astronaut Buzz Aldrin, were due to expectations that the melting ice would reveal a stunning wealth of ancient artifacts that have remained hidden under thick ice sheets for thousands of years.

 UFO conspiracy theorists claim that what U.S. authorities meant when they said that Kerry visited Antarctica to observe the effects of global warming was what he went to see the ancient civilization structures and technological artifacts emerging from under recently melted Antarctica ice.